 Skip to main content

 AI Search is the natural language query engine built into the StratAlerts setups table.
 Instead of manually configuring column filters, you type what you’re looking for in plain English — using the same Strat terminology you already think in — and the system translates it into structured filters that update the table immediately.
 It’s designed to let you move fast: a two-second query replaces several clicks of filter configuration.
-To open AI Search, click the AI Search icon in the setups table toolbar, or press the keyboard shortcut shown next to the icon.
-The search input appears above the table.
-Type your query and press Enter — the table filters update in real time.
+You can open AI Search from multiple places:

 AI Search is part of the StratAlerts app and does not require a separate AI Tools subscription.
 It runs inside the app and works against the live setups table.